-Initially, the study team considered a wide range of potential measures to address the planning problem, including several comments received during the initial public comment period.
+Initially, the study team considered a wide range of potential measures to address the planning problem, including several comments received during the initial public comment period (May 11th - June 10th, 2021).
+In lieu of a face-to-face public meeting due to the Covid-19 Pandemic, USACE provided a virtual presentation that described the land identification and acquisition process.
+Instructions for submitting comments was included in this initial NEPA scoping effort.
+A public scoping meeting was held September 13, 2022, followed by a public comment period (September 13 - October 13, 2022).
+The purpose of this workshop was an effort to expand the initial public outreach conducted in 2021.
+There were no additional measures developed as a result of the second comment period.
 Table 3.1 shows potential measures considered, and which measures were carried forward as preliminary alternatives, either individually or combined, for further analysis during plan formulation.
 Several measures were screened out at this stage, as they either would not resolve the issues confronted, or were considered outside the scope of this study.